Pork

 Kentucky's Pork Industry

-Pork is an important product to the national diet with the average American consuming about 50 pounds of pork per year.
+Pork is an important product to the national diet with the average American consuming more than 50 pounds of pork per year.
 Packed with important nutrients and minerals, pork provides protein, thiamin, niacin, riboflavin, vitamin B6, phosphorus, zinc, and potassium.

-With more than 1,800 swine operations across the commonwealth, Kentucky ranks 17th in the nation for total swine production.
-The number of swine operations has increased by more than 500 since 2017.
-That increase is largely due to individual farmers wanting to add swine to their operations during the pandemic.
-There has also been an uptick in the number of farms raising swine for shows, according to Ellis.
-Though they can be found throughout the state, most of Kentucky’s hogs are raised in western Kentucky, near the production of their primary food source of corn and soybeans.
+With more than 1,500 swine operations across the Commonwealth, Kentucky ranks in the top 20 states in the nation for total swine production.
+Though they can be found throughout the state, most of Kentucky’s hogs are raised in western Kentucky, near production of their primary food source of corn and soybeans.

 About Pork Production